mortim/nocdoc/README.md

 }

 /* library info */
-/* IMPORTANT: You have to the keep the same order */ def info = {
+/* IMPORTANT: You have to keep the same order */ def info = {
     [
         "library_name"